tendermint/tendermint/CONTRIBUTING.md

    - `git checkout -b cherry-picks/rc1/vX.X.x`

      - This is for devs to approve the commits that are entering the release candidate.
-     - There will may merge conflicts.
+     - There may merge conflicts.

 4. Begin cherry-picking.